 - To provide assistance to undocumented immigrants who, due to social, political, and economic conditions beyond their control, are often driven to the United States without legal status.

 - To promote the dignity of all Montanans and the understanding that no human being is illegal.

 - To acknowledge the economic, social, and intellectual contributions that immigrants have made to enrich our community.

 - To debunk harmful myths about immigrants, and educate the public about the history of immigration in our state and how it has impacted our culture and way of life.

 To fulfill these goals, we need your help.
 Please contact us to join our organization, and please consider a tax-deductable donation.

-Please follow these links for more information about our staff and board members:
+Please follow these links on the right side of the screen for more information about our staff and board members.